libvips/libvips/_posts/2020-06-18-What's-new-in-8.10.md

 # TIFF load and save

 As well as OME pyramid support, TIFF load and save has seen some other useful improvements.
-There's now a `depth` parameter to set maximum pyramid depth, CIE XYZ images are saved and loaded as libtiff LOGLUV, and it sets `PAGENUMBER` for multi-page files.
+There's now a `depth` parameter to set maximum pyramid depth, CIE XYZ images are saved and loaded as libtiff LOGLUV, and it sets the `PAGENUMBER` tag for multi-page files.

 # 1, 2 and 4 bit images

 There's a new `bitdepth` option to the PNG, TIFF and PPM save operations which lets you set the depth at which images write.

 libvips has supported 1 bit TIFF and PPM save for a long time, but 2 and 4 bit support is new, and the unified interface is an improvement.